You’ve probably heard people talk about waterproofing their garage drywall: Why it’s crucial, how to do it, what materials you need, etc.

 On the other hand, waterproof drywall offers an even higher level of protection.

 Waterproof drywall is designed to keep water from penetrating the surface entirely.
-It’s often used in areas where it will directly contact water, like showers or sinks.

 Water-resistant drywall should do the trick if your garage has minor humidity changes but not significant water exposure.